Skip to content

 Can eating nuts lower my cholesterol?

-Yes, numerous studies have shown that regularly eating nuts as part of a heart-healthy diet can significantly help lower LDL (“bad”) cholesterol.
+Yes, numerous studies show that regularly eating nuts as part of a heart-healthy diet can significantly help lower LDL (“bad”) cholesterol.
 This is due to their high content of unsaturated fats, fiber, and plant sterols.
+Learn more about omega fatty acid balance for optimal benefits.

 Should I avoid all high-fat foods?